Unextendible entangled bases and more nonlocality with less entanglement: Conclusion

 \section{Conclusion}

 We have established connections between the concept of unextendible entangled bases and the phenomenon of more nonlocality with less entanglement, for the elementary bipartite quantum system, i.e., a quantum system associated with the two-qubit Hilbert space when only single copy of each input state is available.
-In fact, we have presented here a general version of the phenomenon by using the setting of conclusive quantum state discrimination under LOCC.
+In fact, we have presented here a general version of the phenomenon by using the setting of unambiguous quantum state discrimination under LOCC.
 In particular, we have shown that the degree of nonlocality increases for both of the following situations: (i) reduction in the average entanglement content of the considered set, and (ii) reduction in the number of entangled states within the set.
 Here, ``nonlocality'' is being used in the sense of a difference between global and local abilities to discriminate between shared quantum states of a set.
+And, by ``general version of the phenomenon'', we also mean that we have considered here the probabilistic version of the local quantum state discrimination problem within the phenomenon of more nonlocality with less entanglement, while in previous works, only the deterministic variety was considered.

-The setting of conclusive state discrimination under LOCC is found to be very useful in examining the degree of nonlocality of several sets which cannot be perfectly distinguished by LOCC.
-For the two-qubit case, we have discussed all possible combinations of states which may occur from the perspective of conclusive local state discrimination.
+The setting of unambiguous state discrimination under LOCC is found to be very useful in examining the degree of nonlocality of several sets which cannot be perfectly distinguished by LOCC.
+For the two-qubit case, we have discussed all possible combinations of states which may occur from the perspective of unambiguous local state discrimination.